joshsalcido/stays-app/README.md

 ## Leave some Reviews!

-Once you are logged in on Stays you can leave a review on any business and even your own business!
+Once you are logged in on Stays you can leave a review on any listing and even your own listings!
 You can also delete your review if you end up changing your mind!

 ## Technical Implementation Details